 iPad Pro 13-inch (M4) vs MacBook Air 13-inch (M5)

-The iPad Pro 13-inch (M4) and MacBook Air 13-inch (M5) are both premium Apple devices with identical screen sizes but fundamentally different purposes.
-The iPad excels as a creative tablet with touchscreen versatility, while the MacBook Air is a full-featured laptop built for productivity and coding.
+The iPad Pro 13-inch with M4 and MacBook Air 13-inch with M5 are both premium Apple devices, but serve different purposes: the iPad is a touchscreen tablet optimized for media and creative work, while the MacBook is a traditional laptop built for productivity and development.

 iPad Pro 13-inch (M4)